Reset lost or forgotten iPhone or iPad backup password

 In-Depth Tutorial

-1. On iOS 11, use the Reset all Settings option in the Settings app.
+Use the Reset all Settings option in the Settings app

-On the iOS device, head to Settings > General > Reset, tap Reset all Settings and confirm.
+On the iOS device, head to Settings > General > Transfer or Reset iPhone / iPad > Reset, tap Reset All Settings and confirm.
 Your data won't be affected, but settings such as your wallpaper and display brightness will be reset.

 Important note: this will disable encryption for future backups, but will not let you browse or restore existing backups which are already encrypted.
 Also, don't forget to set a new backup encryption password before you back up again, with iMazing or iTunes.